 eFinancialCareers is a niche site if you’re in a finance-related field.
 They don’t put up a lot of open internship – usually only a few dozen – but the ones they do are worth a look-see.
 At the moment, the eFinancialCareers portal is the world’s leading financial services career website.

-These days, many of the top financial organizations and investment banks require you to complete an internship with them before you can sign on for a full-time role.
-You can sign up for an internship while studying.
+These days, many of the top financial organisations and investment banks require you to complete an internship with them before you can sign on for a full-time role.
+Therefore, You can sign up for an internship while studying.

 If you impress the company, they will offer financial support for the remainder of your study time.
 All-expenses paid internships for the best performers are also common.